zyedidia/generic/queue/README.md

 func (q *Queue[T]) Peek() T
 ```

-Peek returns the item at the front of the queue without removing it\.
+Peek returns the item at the front of the queue without removing it.

-A panic occurs if the queue is Empty\.
+A panic occurs if the queue is Empty.